Recreational hiker, novice trip report writer, nature lover.

 The trail keeps heading back and between some other nice sized rocks, with a little cavern off to the right that appears.

 Right after this section, I came upon a pair of hikers.
-I recognized one from her latest post to our local Facebook group as she just finished her forty-fifth of the forty-six high peaks in the Adirondacks, so we stopped to chat for a minute.
+I recognized one from her latest post to our local Facebook group as she just finished her 45th of the 46 high peaks in the Adirondacks, so we stopped to chat for a minute.
 I ran into another group of three as the trail went down a little descent.

 As you continue along, you come to a cool tree growing on a rock ledge.
 It's a pretty steep ledge and I went to the left to climb up this section.
 It's a little tricky, so be sure to be careful here.